-Since the beginning of the global pandemic that has swept the globe, the world of retail has been flipped on its head.
-Brick and mortar stores have felt the impact of social distancing and lockdowns, while online stores have reported unprecedented amounts of growth.
+Since the beginning of the global pandemic that has swept the earth, the world of retail has been flipped on its head.
+Brick and mortar stores have felt the impact of forced social distancing and lockdowns, while online stores have reported unprecedented amounts of growth.

 eCommerce itself had been growing at a steady rate for the last few years, with technology rapidly developing to cater to the increased customer demands.
 Instant gratification started becoming more achievable for customers as eCommerce operations became more evolved and refined.